naman2304/notes/ddia.md

 You should generally **prefer tolerating faults over preventing failures** (there are cases where prevention is better than cure, because there is no cure -- for instance, a security failure which compromises data of users).
 Netflix Chaos Monkey.

 * **Hardware faults**.
 Until recently redundancy of hardware components was sufficient for most applications.
 As data volumes increase, more applications use a larger number of machines, proportionally increasing the rate of hardware faults (MTTF of hard disk is 10-50 years, a datacentre with 10k disks on average have 1 disk per day failure). **There is a move towards systems that tolerate the loss of entire machines**.
 A system that tolerates machine failure can be patched one node at a time, without downtime of the entire system (_rolling upgrade_).
-    - Disks: RAID config in disks
+    - Disks: RAID (Redundant Array of Independent Disks) config in disks
     - Servers: dual power supplies or hot swappable CPUs in servers
     - Datacentres: battery generator in datacenters)
 * **Software errors**.
 It is unlikely that a large number of hardware components will fail at the same time.
 Software errors are a systematic error within the system, they tend to cause many more system failures than uncorrelated hardware faults (leap second bug in 2012 that caused many applications to hang simultaneously)